tren03/.config/README.md

 ## Notes to self
 This nvim config works on ubuntu OS: Ubuntu 22.04.5 LTS x86_64 For transparent background, make sure you have a compositor like picom.
-(It works with i3wm)
+(It works with i3wm) I use feh to set background in my i3 config, so it applied by default when the system starts

 Do not use the gnome terminal, I use kitty to support transparent terms, and the config and text look much more clearer in kitty.